fbpx

 • Cockatiels are very sensitive to strong odors and air drafts.
 As a result, it’s best to keep their cages away from the kitchen and any windows.
 In fact, if you own Teflon pans, the fumes can actually kill cockatiels.
 The living room, den or a bedroom is usually best.

-• Be sure to include a variety of perches at varying heights, textures and thickness.
+• Be sure to include a variety of perches at varying heights, textures and thicknesses.

 • Never put any perches directly above a cockatiel’s food or water dish.